Wynonna Judd: 2011–present: Start of the Big Noise, end of The Judds

-On April 30, 2022, Naomi Judd died of suicide by gunshot.
+On April 30, 2022, Naomi Judd died from a self-inflicted gunshot wound.
 She had suffered for years from depression and mental illness.
-It was nineteen days after the final performance of The Judds at the 2022 CMT Music Awards and a day before The Judds would be inducted as a duo into the Country Music Hall of Fame.
+It was nineteen days after the final performance of The Judds at the 2022 CMT Music Awards and a day before The Judds were inducted as a duo into the Country Music Hall of Fame.

 When The Judds were inducted into the Hall of Fame the following day, Wynonna and her sister Ashley paid tribute to their mother on stage.
 A memorial service for Naomi Judd was televised on May 15.
-Wynonna announced that she would honor the original tour dates she and her mother had planned for summer 2022 as a tribute to her.
+Wynonna announced that she would honor the original tour dates she and her mother had planned for summer 2022 as a tribute to her, supported by several female country artists.
+The tour was chronicled in the documentary Wynonna Judd: Between Hell and Hallelujah, which was released on April 26, 2023.

+On November 2, 2022, CMT produced a concert special; CMT Presents The Judds:Love Is Alive-The Final Concert in Murfreesboro, Tennessee where Judd and all the guest stars who appeared along last fall's tour routing converged for a show that was meant to more or less recreate the Judds’ famous original farewell concert back in 1991, shot on the same stage.
+The emotional concert featured special performances by Ashley McBryde, Brandi Carlile, Kelsea Ballerini, Martina McBride, and Little Big Town.

 Television

-Judd provided the voice of the rock star Molly Cule in the cartoon The Magic School Bus (Meets Molly Cule) and Blue's Clues in 1999.
-During the fifth season of Touched by an Angel, Judd guest starred as a singer whose son was dying of cystic fibrosis.
-In the year 2005 Judd was a guest star on the show Hope & Faith in the episode "Wife Swap: Part 1 and Part 2" where she played the mean and rich Cynthia.
+Judd provided the voice of the rock star Molly Cule in the cartoon The Magic School Bus (Meets Molly Cule) and portrayed Green Puppy's owner on Blue's Clues in 1999.
+In 1998, during the fifth season of Touched by an Angel, Judd guest starred as a singer whose son was dying of cystic fibrosis.
+In 2005, Judd was a guest star on the show Hope & Faith in the episode "Wife Swap: Part 1 and Part 2" where she played the mean and rich Cynthia.
 In October 2005, she sang "It's About Love" for the VeggieTales episode Lord of the Beans.
 In 2006, Wynonna hosted the fourth season of USA Network's Nashville Star.
 In 2007, Wynonna starred in a special television event on NBC honoring her 23-year career, titled "Wynonna: A Tribute on Ice".
 It featured skating champions such as Kimmie Meissner and Brian Boitano.
-Both Wynonna and Naomi performed on this special.
+Both Wynonna and Naomi performed on the special.
 She also appeared as herself on the NBC sitcom Kath & Kim.

 In August 2009, she guest starred as herself on the 10th anniversary of Who Wants to Be a Millionaire, with Regis Philbin for Backpack Ministries.
 In May 2010, she guest starred as herself on season 4, episode 6 on Lifetime's Army Wives.
 In November 2020, Judd was a supporting character, Marilyn Jinway, in the Hallmark Television film A Nashville Christmas Carol.